 If you already have a pool, you can convert your standard pool to a salt pool.
 Two components will be added to your existing system, a salt cell and a control unit.
 The salt cell is attached to the pipes between your filter and water outlet and the control unit allows you to monitor the salt cell.
 The price for a salt system will vary based on features and brands.
 Check with your local Pinch A Penny expert for the latest products and pricing.

 In short, a salt water pool is just another way to keep your pool clean and sparkling.
 Although the initial set-up is more expensive than a traditional chlorine pool, owners have found that the time it takes to maintain it is less.
-If you are interested in installing a salt system in your new pool, or converting your current pump system, stop in to a Pinch A Penny location.
-The experts at your local store will give you all the guidance and expertise you need to successfully instate a salt-cell system in your pool.
+If you are interested in installing a salt system in your new pool or converting your current pump system, stop into a Pinch A Penny location.
+The experts at your local store will give you all the guidance and expertise you need to successfully instate a salt-cell system.

 How to treat cloudy water.
 Get clear water and keep it that way!